-In addition to implementing regulations to protect habitat from degradation due to fishing activities, the Council cooperates with NMFS to comment on non-fishing projects or policies that may impact EFH.
+In addition to implementing regulations to protect habitat from degradation due to fishing activities, the South Atlantic Fishery Management Council (Council) cooperates with NMFS to comment on non-fishing projects or policies that may impact EFH.
 The Council established a Habitat and Ecosystem Advisory Panel (AP) and adopted a comment and policy development process that was recently revised in the Habitat Blueprint (SAFMC 2023).
 Members of the AP serve as the Council's habitat contacts and professionals in the field and have guided the Council's development of the policy statements.
-To access these policy statements, refer to the habitat website: https://safmc.net/fishery-management-plans/habitat/.
+To access these policy statements, refer to the habitat website.